Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   - replaced getcwd() to _getcwd().
   - replaced strupr() to _strupr().
   - deleted compiler warning message for time_t has 64bit size.
+  - added the color change on Window setup dialog was in real time done.
+  - limited the macro commands displaying on macro window for the speed-up of the macro operation.
   - upgraded Oniguruma to 4.0.1
   - upgraded TeraTerm Menu to 1.0.4
      * fixed build error with VS2005.